Viviana Márton: Senior

 She competed at the 2023 European Games in the 67 kg category in Kraków.

 She competed at the 2023 World Taekwondo Championships and reached the quarterfinals of the 62 kg category in Baku.

 She competed at the 2024 European Taekwondo Olympic Qualification Tournament in Sofia, Bulgaria, and qualified for the 2024 Olympic Games in the −67 kg division.
 Competing at the Games on 9 August 2024, she won the gold medal at the 67 kg weight category, also known as welterweight, after winning four fights and defeating the Serbian Aleksandra Perišić in the final by 2–0.

 She was a bronze medalist at the 2025 Belgian Open and won the British Taekwondo International Open in Manchester in March 2025.
 In September, she won the 2025 German Open in the -62kg division.
 In October, she competed at the 2025 World Taekwondo Championships and won a silver medal in the 62 kg category, losing to Wafa Masghouni in the finals.
 Márton led throughout the first round, before Masghouni landed a body kick in the closing seconds to tie the score at 7–7 and win the round on connections.
 The second round remained scoreless, but Masghouni once again won the round on connections.
 On her way to the final she did not lose a round, and recorded a win over defending champion Liliia Khuzina in the quarterfinals.

+In May 2026, she was the gold medalist at the 2026 European Taekwondo Championships in Munich, Germany, having faced Spaniard Elsa Secanell in the final.